Elon Musk casts doubt on his acquisition of Twitter for US $ 44,000 million

 The billionaire initially tweeted early saying the $44 billion deal is pending until it receives more information on the proportion of fake accounts on the social media site, which sent Twitter shares down as much as 25% in premarket trading.

 Musk said he was awaiting details on a recent Twitter filing that fake accounts on the social media platform accounted for less than 5% of its users.
 Twitter said in its latest quarterly results “that the average number of fake or spam accounts during the first quarter of 2022 represented less than 5% of our monthly daily active users during the quarter.”
 Yet this data point has been a part of Twitter’s quarterly filings for nearly a decade.
-Twitter said it applied “significant judgment” to its latest estimate, and that the actual number could be higher.
+Twitter said it applied “significant judgment” to its latest estimate, and that the actual number might be higher.

 Fighting fake accounts has been a cornerstone of Musk’s attempt to reform Twitter.
 In a statement announcing his agreement to buy the company last month, he revealed that he wanted to defeat spam bots, authenticate all humans and make his algorithms open source.
 Musk has also said that he would like to make the platform a bastion of free speech, removing the guardrails on content moderation.